PFAS regulations in the EU: overview of restrictions by product category

 Targeted PFAS analysis is typically performed using a combination of liquid chromatography and (tandem) mass spectrometry (LC-MS or LC-MS/MS).
 With advanced LC-MS/MS techniques, it is possible to detect dozens of PFAS compounds in water with a detection limit as low as 0.0002 µg/l.
 The detection limit for other matrices can be somewhat higher, but it is well within the range required for compliance testing by EU regulations.

 Measurlabs offers PFAS testing for plastic materials, firefighting foams, food, drinking water, cosmetics, consumer products, and environmental samples.
 Other sample types can be analyzed upon request, and we can also provide total organic fluorine (TOF) testing to estimate the overall presence of PFAS in different materials.
+A combination of TOF and targeted analysis is recommended to assess the credibility of PFAS-free claims.

 In addition to EU regulations, testing can be performed to assess compliance with US laws.
 For this, we recommend PFAS analysis based on EPA Method 1633.
 Do not hesitate to ask our experts for more information or a quote through the form below.